kubernetes/website/content/en/blog/_posts/2021-04-06-PodSecurityPolicy-Past-Present-and-Future.md

 ---
 layout: blog
-title: "PodSecurityPolicy: Past, Present, and Future"
+title: "PodSecurityPolicy Deprecation: Past, Present, and Future"
-date: 2021-04-08
+date: 2021-04-06
-slug: PodSecurityPolicy-Past-Present-and-Future
+slug: podsecuritypolicy-deprecation-past-present-and-future
 ---

 **Author:** Tabitha Sable (Kubernetes SIG Security)

-PodSecurityPolicy (PSP) is being deprecated in Kubernetes 1.21.
+PodSecurityPolicy (PSP) is being deprecated in Kubernetes 1.21, to be released later this week.
 This starts the countdown to its removal, but doesn’t change anything else.
 PodSecurityPolicy will continue to be fully functional for several more releases before being removed completely.
 In the meantime, we are developing a replacement for PSP that covers key use cases more easily and sustainably.

 What are Pod Security Policies?
 Why did we need them?
 Why are they going away, and what’s next?
 How does this affect you?
 These key questions come to mind as we prepare to say goodbye to PSP, so let’s walk through them together.
 We’ll start with an overview of how features get removed from Kubernetes.